Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: Introduction

 We anticipate that this mirror correspondence between the perverse critical locus of a family near the large complex structure limit and the discriminant locus of a conic fibration holds in a more general setting (Section \ref{section: speculation}).
-It conjecturally produces a large class of examples of mirror symmetry for varieties of general type.
-Note that mirror pairs of perverse curves are also found in the Batyrev mirror pairs of Calabi--Yau 3-folds and their Hodge-theoretic aspects were studied by Ruddat \cite{Rud2}.
-He also studied the link with the Gross--Siebert program \cite{Rud}.
+Mirror pairs of perverse curves in Hodge-theoretic aspects can be found in the work of Ruddat \cite{Rud}.